TITLE

 equipment must be removed from service until repaired, and a record must be

-must be retained for 3 years after the defect is found.
+retained for three years after the defect is found.

 B. Each licensee shall have a program for semiannual visual